-Extend the standard entitlements period for 100 percent affordable projects to four years instead of the typical two years.

-Responsible Parties: San Jose Department of Planning, Building and Code Enforcement; San Jose Housing Department

-Planning approvals usually have an expiration date in order to encourage developers to move projects forward.
+the city should prioritize affordable housing projects during entitlements and permitting and should take advantage of all existing opportunities to exempt affordable housing from lengthy environmental review processes.
+Extend the standard entitlements period for 100 percent \rightarrow affordable projects to four years instead of the typical two vears.
+Responsible Parties: San Jose Department of Planning, Building and Code Enforcement; San Jose Housing Department Planning approvals usually have an expiration date in order to encourage developers to move projects forward.
 When approved, the entitlements for most development projects in San Jose remain in place for two years, after which a single two-year extension can be administratively approved.
 But 100 percent affordable projects typically take longer to develop since financing needs to be assembled from multiple sources that have their own timelines for award and approval.
 Local funding is also limited, so projects may have to remain in the queue for several years until sufficient subsidy is available.
-Extending the entitlements period for these projects will reduce bureaucratic constraints and is unlikely to discourage affordable housing developers from moving forward as quickly as they can.

-Search for opportunities to intensify properties that already have existing affordable housing.
+Extending the entitlements period for these projects will reduce bureaucratic constraints and is unlikely to discourage affordable housing developers from moving forward as quickly as they can. \rightarrow Search for opportunities to intensify properties that already have existing affordable housing.
 Responsible Parties: San Jose Department of Planning, Building and Code Enforcement; San Jose Housing Department; affordable housing developers and owners

 Many older multifamily properties include large swaths of landscaping and/or parking that could be redeveloped, with the potential addition of new buildings.
-For example, when it opened in 1973, MidPen Housing's affordable development Paulson Park included 149 units on 8 acres in Mountain View.
+For example, when it opened in 1973.
+MidPen Housing's affordable development Paulson Park included 149 units on 8 acres in Mountain View.
 More recently, MidPen was able to incorporate another 104 units on underutilized space at the site, increasing the density by 70 percent without sacrificing livability.
 MidPen is currently replacing Shorebreeze, an existing housing complex in Mountain View, with a larger building (with some of the housing remaining in operation throughout construction).
 In 2016, San Francisco's Tenderloin Neighborhood Development Corporation added a new 98-unit building (the Willie B. Kennedy Apartments) to the parking lot of the Rosa Parks apartments, a former public housing project (198 units dating from 1962), increasing the site's density by 49 percent.
 Greater use of air rights is another viable approach to make more efficient use of limited land; developers may be able to acquire the right to build affordable housing above other uses.
-Because of structural limitations, this may be market-rate housing were allowed.
+Because of structural limitations, this may be Using Zoning to Prioritize Affordable Housing on Private Land 2016 changes to the Envision 2040 General Plan made land available for affordable housing - and not market-rate housing - and may create land acquisition opportunities at a more affordable price.
+With these changes, some commercial sites may (under some conditions) be converted to housing, but only if that housing is 100 percent affordable.
+This will keep the land value lower than if market-rate housing were allowed.
 In addition, the city now allows 100 percent affordable housing projects to proceed in Urban Village areas ahead of the designated growth horizon and approval of the Urban Village plan.
 SPUR believes that giving affordable housing advantages through zoning is one way to keep land prices lower for affordable projects.